-Proved and probable (in MBOE) Beginning balance Addition or revision Sale of assets Production Ending balance December 31, 2010 December 31, 2011 Cont tingent Resources 1 Development Senoro Toili (Senoro Gas Field) (5) 27,128 - - - 27,128 2 Exploration Bangkanai (8) 3,638 - - - 3,638 3 Exploration Simenggaris (8,9) 10,535 - - - 10,535 4 Exploration Libya (10) 175,850 - - - 175,850
+Proved and probable (in MBOE) Beginning balance Addition or revision Sale of assets Production Ending balance December 31, 2011 March 31, 2012 Con tingent Resources 1 Development Senoro Toili (Senoro Gas Field) (5) 27,128 - - - 27,128 2 Exploration Bangkanai (8) 3,638 - - ı 3,638 3 Development Simenggaris (8,9) 10,535 (9,800) - 735 4 Exploration Libya (10) 175,850 (96,414) - - 79,437

-(1) The Group's reserve estimates per December 31, 2009 were certified in the GCA Report signed on March 15, 2010.

-(2) The Group's reserve estimates for Kampar/S.S.
+- (1) The Group's reserve estimates per December 31, 2009 were certified in the GCA Report signed on March 15, 2010. - (2) The Group's reserve estimates for Kampar/S.S.
 Extension as of December 31, 2009 were certified by the GCA Report signed on March 15, 2010, assuming no PSC extension.
-Additional reserve estimates in 2010 are based on in-house estimates and take into account the PSC extension up to 2033, which was obtained in 2010.

-(3) The Group's reserve estimates for Senoro Toili block Tiaka field were certified by the GCA Report as of December 31, 2007, with effective working interest of 50%.
-Revision in the Group's reserves estimate is due to sale of 20% working interest effective December 31, 2010.

-(4) The Group's reserves estimate for Bawean block is based on internal estimates and reflects an effective working interest of 100%.
-In 2010, PSC extension to 2031 has been obtained.

-(5) The Group's reserves estimates for Senoro Toili Gas field were certified by the GCA Report as of February 1, 2010, with effective working interest of 50%.
-The decline in the Group's reserves estimate is due to the sale of 20% working interest effective December 31, 2010.

-(6) The Company's reserves estimate for Block A was certified by the GCA Report as of December 31, 2007, with effective working interest of 41.67%.
-In 2010, PSC extension to 2031 has been obtained.

-(7) The Group's reserves estimate for the US assets was certified by Netherland, Sewell & Associates, Inc (NSAI) Report as of December 31, 2010.

-(8) Contingent reserves estimates for the Bangkanai and Simenggaris blocks are based on in-house estimates and subject to finalization of Gas Sales Agreements.

-(9) Contingent reserves estimate for Simenggaris block is based on in-house estimates.

-(10) The Company's contingent reserves estimates for Libya block are based on DeGoyler MacNaughton evaluation as of September 30, 2008 and effective working interest of 50%, which represent the estimated quantities of petroleum to be potentially recoverable from known accumulations using established technology or technology under development, but which are not currently considered to be commercially recoverable due to one or more contingencies.
+Additional reserve estimates in 2010 are based on in-house estimates and take into account the PSC extensión up to 2033, which was obtained in 2010. - (3) The Group's reserve estimates for Senoro Toili block Tiaka field were certified by the GCA Report as of December 31, 2007, with effective working interest of 50%.
+Revision in the Group's reserves estimate is due to sale of 20% working interest effective December 31, 2010. - (4) The Group's reserves estimate for Bawean block is based on internal estimates and reflects an effective working interest of 100%.
+In 2010, PSC extension to 2031 has been obtained. - (5) The Group's reserves estimates for Senoro Toili Gas field were certified by the GCA Report as of February 1, 2010, with effective working interest of 50%.
+The decline in the Group's reserves estimate is due to the sale of 20% working interest effective December 31, 2010. - (6) The Company's reserves estimate for Block A was certified by the GCA Report as of December 31, 2007, with effective working interest of 41.67%.
+In 2010, PSC extension to 2031 has been obtained. - (7) The Group's reserves estimate for the US assets was certified by Netherland, Sewell & Associates, Inc (NSAI) Report as of December 31, 2010. - (8) Contingent reserves estimates for the Bangkanai and Simenggaris blocks are based on in-house estimates and subject to finalization of Gas Sales Agreements. - (9) Contingent reserves estimate for Simenggaris block is based on in-house estimates. - (10) The Company had already been granted the commerciality rights for A, L, D, and F structure on December 14th, 2011, therefore The Company decided to move the portion of contingent resources to Proved and Probable reserves with 25% of participating interest (based on The Company's participation interest after the declaration of Commerciality).
+The Company's contingent reserves estimates for Libya block are based on DeGoyler MacNaughton evaluation as of September 30, 2008 and in-house estimates, with effective working interest of 25%, which represent the estimated quantities of petroleum to be potentially recoverable from known accumulations using established technology or technology under development, but which are not currently considered to be commercially recoverable due to one or more contingencies.
 There is no certainty that it will be commercially viable to produce any portion of the resources.
 The Best Estimate is considered to be the best estimate of the quantity that will actually be recovered.
-It is equally likely that the actual remaining quantities recovered will be greater or less than the Best Estimate.
+It is equally likely that the actual remaining quantities recovered will be greater or less than the Best Estimate. - (11) Proved and Probable reserves estimate for Simenggaris block is based on in-house estimates.